 - Hypermobility and it’s accompanying effect of stability and proprioceptive processing contribute to both sensory seeking and sedentary behavior, sometimes in the same child.
 Add in pain and fatigue, and perhaps even POTS or dysautonomia, and you have a kid that is both active and inactive, both attentive and unfocused on tasks at different times of the day.
 Self-regulation appears to be very unstable.
 If a child’s entire physical condition isn’t taken into assessment, a referral for an ADHD diagnosis could result.

 - Kids with hypermobility can have problems with falling and staying asleep, which affects daytime alertness and energy.
 It is well-documented that a lack of good-quality sleep results in childhood behavioral changes for typical kids.
 Pain, lack of daytime activity levels high enough to trigger sleep, bladder control issues leading to nighttime awakening or bedwetting…the list of sleep issues for kids with hypermobility can be really long.
 Evaluating a child’s behavior without knowing about these issues is going to lead to incorrect assumptions about the source of reactions and interactions.
+If you are a therapist: ask about sleep quality.
+If you are a parent: mention sleep issues to your therapists, even if they don’t ask.

 - Hypermobile kids can have issues with feeding that contribute to patterns of behavior that extend beyond the dinner table.
 Difficulty with eating, chewing, and even constipation can result in behavioral changes.
 Crankiness is only the beginning.
 Imagine being constantly constipated or gagging/choking on food.
 Especially with younger kids, learning social interaction skills at the table can be lost in a parent’s need to alter food choice or their concerns over nutrition.
 The development of persistent oppositional behavior can begin at the dinner table and spill over into all interactions.
 Hypermobile kids don’t always have issues that restrict them from eating; some kids don’t get enough exercise or find eating to be a pleasurable activity that doesn’t take too much energy or skill.
 Used along with media use or gaming, snacking is something that they enjoy.
 The extra weight they carry makes movement more difficult and places extra force on joints.
 But exercising in pain and fatigue isn’t an easy fix.